RHINO: A large horn antenna for detecting the 21cm global signal: Performance forecasts

 For the blind foreground-subtracted data, however, the credible regions are significantly expanded.
 In the broadband case, the credible regions are narrower, but the (model dependent) reconstructed 21cm global signal is biased at the lowest frequencies, around the absorption feature.
 The recovered absorption feature is shifted by more than 10~MHz, and is less than half of its true amplitude.
 The results are therefore biased in a consequential manner.
 The recovery is quite good at the higher frequencies however, and the inference recovers the long tail of emission at $\nu \gtrsim 90$~MHz very well.
 For the RHINO-like case, the credible regions are broader, and there is not a significant detection -- the 95\% interval includes $\Delta T = 0$~mK.
 The true model resides comfortably within this interval (i.e. there is not a bias as in the broadband case), although this is mostly because the RHINO case makes only a mild improvement over the prior.

 Both of these cases demonstrate the need for robust physical modelling of the instrument and sky signals.
 Blind (data-driven) foreground removal methods permit too much flexibility in the foreground model, resulting in most of the 21cm global signal being absorbed by the foreground modes.
 This results in strong correlations between the foreground and global signal parameters, making it difficult to unambiguously disentangle them.
 Physical modelling \citep[e.g.][]{2017AJ....153...26S} should result in a much more constrained range of possible foreground behaviours, at the expense of significantly increased model complexity.
 From the results shown in Fig.~\ref{fig:modelfits}, we can conclude that much more constrained foreground models will be necessary if RHINO is to be able to recover the global signal -- the limited frequency range increases the confusion between foregrounds and signal.
-Similar measures would be needed even for an experiment with much wider bandwidth, however, as strong correlations between foreground modes and the smooth global signal persist, resulting in a biased inference in the particular example shown above.
+Similar measures would be needed even for an experiment with much wider bandwidth, however, as strong correlations between foreground modes and the smooth global signal persist, resulting in a biased inference in the particular example shown above. {\edit Recent work on Bayesian sky models for 21cm global signal applications offers a promising approach to address this issue \citep[e.g.][]{2025arXiv250101417C, 2025arXiv250621258I, 2025arXiv250911894N}.}

 Fig.~\ref{fig:paramsnr} shows the effective signal to noise ratio on the four global signal model parameters that were included in the inference, for each of the four scenarios discussed above.
 The X-ray heating efficiency parameter, $f_{\rm X}$, was unconstrained in all four cases, even for idealised foreground-free data.
 All of the parameters were only weakly constrained at best in the blind foreground removal scenarios, except for $\nu_{\rm min}$, which was moderately well-measured in the broadband case.
 This suggests that there is some value to extending observations to above 100~MHz, even in the pessimistic situation where we have a poor/overly-flexible foreground model.
 In the highly optimistic foreground-free case, the $f_*$, $V_c$, and $\nu_{\rm min}$ parameters can all be measured, although only $V_c$ is strongly constrained.
 Increasing the bandwidth improves the constraints, as one would expect, although not dramatically so.